 Tips for this Recipe

-- Start baking this recipe in a very hot oven, then turn it down which will make the filling jammy and delicious.
+- Start the baking of this recipe in a very hot oven (400F), then turn it down to 350F for the remaining baking time, which will make the filling jammy and delicious.

 Serving Ideas